iturdikulov/notes/Hello_World_program.md

 ## x86 assembly language

-Regarded as a programming language, [[assembly_language|assembly]] is machine-specific and low-level.
+Regarded as a programming language, [[assembly_language]] is machine-specific and low-level.
 Like all assembly languages, x86 assembly uses mnemonics to represent fundamental CPU instructions, or machine code.

 ```asm
 ; This code can be compiled with the NASM assembler